StartBootstrap/startbootstrap-agency/CRAWCI Documentation.md

 ### **D5**

 The original D5 can be downloaded as **.xlsx, .xml, .json,**  or can be exported as **CSV** which can be customised by choosing necessary columns.
 The dataset is also available in .RDF format but the file is damaged and cannot be opened in a proper way.

-2. None of the datasets was published in RDF format which give us a reson to consider all the original  datasets as 3-star Open Data.
+Dataset D5 makes arbitrary use of uppercase and lowercase.
+Also, D5 has empty rows which lack information about theatres and makes harder data processing and data extraction.

-Overall, the data is very precise and follows a well-defined structure.
-The only detected defect - dataset D5 makes arbitrary use of uppercase and lowercase.
+None of the datasets was published in RDF format which give us a reson to consider all the original  datasets as 3-star Open Data.

 # CSV to RDF Conversion.